Magnetic Polarisability of Octet Baryons via Lattice QCD: Fitting

 which are combined in

 which aggregates the positive and negative field strengths together to remove the magnetic moment term from the energy expansion of Eq.~\ref{eqn:backgroundfield:energyexpansion}.
-Due to this aggregation, any reference to the magnetic field strength from this point refers to the aggregated positive field strength.
+Due to this aggregation, any reference to the magnetic-field strength from this point refers to the aggregated positive field strength.